MansfieldPlumbing/VirtuaCam/README.md

 Update the frameValue in the shared manifest to notify consumers that a new frame is ready.

-Refer to example.cpp for a complete, working implementation.
+Refer to my Examples for complete, working implementations.

 ## License